padesso/RunBarbRun/README.md

 WASD or arrows controls the player

-Space bar regnerates the maze
+Space bar regenerates the maze